SERVICES

 Having awareness of where you are in the stages of the faith journey can help you know what might be most helpful for you in this particular season of life.
 For the most part, church life and following Jesus (which is usually referred to as discipleship) are structured as a one-size-fits-all approach.
 But every stage of the journey transitions us to a new way of engaging with God and others.
 What was helpful in one stage may not be helpful in another.
 In fact, it might even cause us to feel further from God.
 Often, churches can rush us through a stage and into another before we are ready, without even realizing they are doing it.
 As we mature in our faith, it's also common for our growth to be hindered or limited because we start asking a lot of questions, have doubts, and our understanding of God begins to feel a lot more complicated to wrap our heads around.
 Sometimes we are dismissed or given Christian platitudes that do not satisfy.
 The intentions and hearts of those leading us are usually not bad or malicious; it's simply due to a lack of understanding of how we grow in our faith over time and what's most helpful at each stage.

 Understanding your faith journey consists of an online assessment, a virtual interview to dig a little deeper into your story, and the results.
 I'll explain where you appear to be in the stages of faith and make recommendations for what might be helpful for you in deepening your relationship with God in your current stage.
-Cost is $200.
+Suggested contribution is $200.
+That said, I believe strongly that the Lord has asked me to offer this to people at whatever amount they can truly afford, so pay what you can.
+I know what it's like to be in a season where what you can afford is nothing.
+I'm here for you too.
+No explanations are needed.
+Simply send me a message, and I'll get things set up for you at no cost.

 My desire is to provide you with a safe space where you can feel free to be honest about your faith and relationship with God.
 Your questions, doubts, fears, and desires are welcome.
-That said, if you do not have a willing heart to grow in spiritual maturity, then I would not be a good fit for you.
-I am compassionate and empathetic, but my goal is always to strengthen you by pointing you to Jesus, encourage you in your faith, and help you learn how to endure the hardships as you forge ahead, entering the Kingdom of God.
-The narrow path is not for the faint of heart!
-A session could consist of me offering Spiritual Direction, teaching and guiding you through spiritual disciplines, discerning with you, wrestling through Scripture, discipleship, or sharing my experiences and what God has taught me.
+That said, if you do not have a willing heart, then I would not be a good fit for you.
+The narrow path is not for the faint of heart or those unwilling to put in the work.
+Work that sometimes looks more like surrender.
+I am compassionate and empathetic, and my goal is always to strengthen you by pointing you to Jesus, encourage you in faith, and help you learn how to endure hardships as you forge ahead to the Kingdom of God.
+A session could consist of me offering Spiritual Direction (which I like to think of as Holy Listening), teaching and guiding you through spiritual disciplines, discerning with you, wrestling through Scripture, discipleship, or sharing my experiences and/or what God has taught me.

-It is important with Soul Care to determine if we are a good fit and make sure we both sense God guiding us to journey together.
+With Soul Care, it is important to determine if we are a good fit and ensure we both sense God guiding us to journey together.
 Before we begin the discernment for that, you will need to go through the process of understanding your faith journey.
 This will help provide a sense of what you might need in your current season and will help us to lay some groundwork as we pray and discern together about whether to proceed with Soul Care.
-If we mutually decide to move forward, a one-hour session is $100.
+If we mutually decide to move forward, the suggested contribution for a one-hour session is $100.
+That said, I believe strongly that the Lord has asked me to offer this to women at whatever amount they can truly afford, so pay what you can.
+I know what it's like to be in a season where what you can afford is nothing.
+I will not turn anyone away simply because they are unable to pay.
+There may be other reasons that the Lord might not be leading us to journey together, but it won't be because of money.
 All sessions are virtual and can be weekly, bi-weekly, or monthly, depending on preference and need.
+At this time, my Soul Care sessions are strictly being offered to women.

 I truly believe pastors have the hardest job in the world.
-God has given me a heart burdened for pastors and helping them navigate the complex world of being in ministry while simultaneously trying to maintain a healthy relationship with God.
+This is particularly true for women!
+Many women are not even allowed to hold the title of "pastor," but that doesn't mean they aren't carrying the weight of pastoring.
+God has given me a heart burdened for women in ministry and helping them navigate the complex world of being in ministry while simultaneously trying to maintain healthy relationships, especially with God.

-There are an unbelievable number of expectations placed on pastors, and a good majority of them are simply impossible to accomplish.
-Yet, that doesn't stop pastors from feeling the responsibility to try.
-A Bible college or Seminary education may have provided knowledge and information, but often they do not adequately prepare pastors for the experiences of life in ministry or how to care for their mental and spiritual well-being.
-People tend to think pastors are immune to the realities of being a human in a fallen world, and that's simply not true.
+There are an unbelievable number of expectations placed on women in ministry, and a good majority of them are simply impossible to accomplish.
+Yet, that doesn't stop women in ministry from feeling the responsibility to try.
+A Bible college or Seminary education may have provided knowledge and information, but often they do not adequately prepare anyone for the experiences of life in ministry or how to care for their mental and spiritual well-being.
+People tend to think everyone in ministry is immune to the realities of being a human in a fallen world, and that's simply not true.
+Women in ministry often carry an even greater burden for a wide variety of reasons, including the fact that they may be doing the work of a pastor, but not be allowed to hold the title, or being restricted from stepping into the work they know God has been speaking to their heart.

-While I cannot specifically journey with you from experience of being a pastor, I CAN guide you in how to stay the course with Jesus when everything seems like it's falling apart.
+I desire to guide you in how to stay the course with Jesus when everything seems like it's falling apart.
 My strengths come from my weaknesses, and I have many.
 I have walked a very lonely journey to stay on the narrow path.
 When you've completely dedicated your life in service to the Kingdom, you might as well have a giant target on your back pointing Satan in your direction.
 Following Jesus is the most life-giving and beautiful thing you could ever choose, but it can also be the most painfully excruciating commitment you will ever make.

-If you are interested in finding out if we would be a good fit to journey together, soul care for pastors begins with a free 30-minute virtual consultation.
+If you are interested in finding out if we would be a good fit to journey together, soul care for women in ministry begins with a free 30-minute virtual consultation.
 If you decide to proceed, then we will go through understanding your faith journey.
 From there, we would both pray and discern whether God is leading us to continue to journey together.
 If we mutually agree, then soul care sessions would be weekly, bi-weekly, or monthly, depending on your situation.
-I offer a sliding scale for pastors based on your income and the number of people in your household.
-I recognize the financial challenges that pastors often face, and I want to make sure this can be affordable for you.
-Please, please, please do not let finances be a barrier to setting up a consultation.
-I hope to eventually offer full scholarships for pastors who have financial need.
-If you are someone who would like to support pastors in this way, please visit the give page for more information.
+The suggested contribution for a one-hour session is $100.
+That said, I believe strongly that the Lord has asked me to offer this to women in ministry at whatever amount they can truly afford, so pay what you can.
+I know what it's like to be in a season where what you can afford is nothing.
+I will not turn anyone away simply because they are unable to pay.
+There may be other reasons that the Lord might not be leading us to journey together, but it won't be because of money.